RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/04_layout_managers.rst

 "37m"           millimeters
 "37p"           "points" (as in a 12 point font).
 (One point is approximately 1/72 of an inch.)
 =========  ====================================================================

+Please note that some of the widgets change the meaning of their ``width`` and ``height`` based on the widget's configuration.
+For example, if you have a ``Button`` with text on it, and you set the button's width and height, the size values are considered to be in ``text`` units.
+However, if you have a ``Button`` with an image on its face, the button's width and height values are interpreted as pixels.
+If you have a widget whose size is not acting as you would expect, it may be because the units are different than you expect.

+In general use, you rarely specify the size of widgets.
+Your ``layout manager`` will set the size of a widget based on the contents of the widget and if you want the widget to be larger, you added some ``padding`` around it.

 *Place* Layout Manager
 ======================